 First Class is a cutting-edge immersive experience platform that brings the power of augmented reality to teacher education.
-By using the Microsoft Kinect, First Class allows users to practice their foundational teaching skills by using real movement, voice, and gestures to engage a classroom of virtual students.
+First Class allows users to practice their foundational teaching skills by using real movement, voice, and gestures to engage a classroom of virtual students.

 To learn more about FirstClass, email us at firstname.lastname@example.org